weemo/iOS-SDK/README.md

 # WeemoDriver iOS SDK and Sample Application

-This is a sample application using WeemoDriver SDK for iOS.
+This repository presents the WeemoDriver SDK for iOS and a sample application using it.
 More information about WeemoDriver Mobile SDK on our Website [http://www.weemo.com/](http://www.weemo.com/)

 The use cases have been minimized in order to reduce the integration effort while creating a functional model for the POC that covers most of the use cases for audio and video during 1:1 calls.
 Basic implemented functions into this example are:

 - Initialization and Cloud authentification